KVuillemot/KVuillemot.github.io/index.md

 ---
-layout: single
+layout: default
 title: ""
 author_profile: true
 ---

 # General

-I'm currently a student in second year in a applied mathematics Master's degree at Dijon.
+I'm currently a student in second year in applied mathematics Master's degree at Dijon.

-I worked with MIMESIS team, at INRIA for an internship during my first year of Master's degree.
+I worked with MIMESIS team, at INRIA during an internship in my first year of Master's degree.

 You can contact me at : [killian_vuillemot@etu.u-bourgogne.fr](mailto : killian_vuillemot@etu.u-bourgogne.fr)